JoshuaMart/SimpleProxy/README.md

 <hr />

-Simple Proxy is a lightweight alternative to [PwnFox](https://github.com/yeswehack/PwnFox) for Chrome Extension Not as practical as Firefox's container tabs, but can be used to apply a color header according to a Chrome profile.
+Simple Proxy is a lightweight alternative to [PwnFox](https://github.com/yeswehack/PwnFox) for Chrome.
+Is not practical as Firefox's container tabs, but this extension can be used to apply a color to your requests according a Chrome profile.

 > [!IMPORTANT]
 > This extension is in no related to PwnFox or YesWeHack